daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 performs incredibly well as the factorization problem is easy (correlation and coverage).
-As sparsity decreases, the model performance degrades as the signal (literally) in the data that provides coverage and correlation gets fragmented.
-Note that the error fans out as sparsity increases because randomness begins to obfuscate the remainder of signal in the data.
+As sparsity decreases, the model performance degrades as the signal in the data that provides coverage and correlation gets fragmented.
+Note that the error fans out as sparsity increases because randomness begins to obfuscate the remaining interactions.

 Let's try this again but make the problem harder by shuffling the rows of the interaction